deansher/openhands-local-tooling/README.md

 ## Testing Protocol

-**Important:** Run this complete testing protocol before committing any changes to ensure all functionality works correctly.
+**Important:** Use this testing protocol to validate changes before committing.
+This is a 10-15 minute process, so it does make sense to use your judgment and run a subset if the potential impact of your changes is isolated.

 **Note:** Tests use a separate `~/oh-test-projects` directory to avoid interfering with your real projects.